Western Illinois University: Macomb Campus

 During pre-registration advising please contact the departmental office at (309) 298-1546 to schedule an appointment with one of the advisors.

-Botany, microbiology, zoology, pre-physical therapy, pre-medicine, pre-dentistry, pre-optometry, pre-physician assistant, pre-veterinarian, and clinical laboratory science majors are all advised by;
+Botany, microbiology, zoology, medical sciences (pre-physical therapy, pre-medicine, pre-dentistry, pre-optometry, pre-physician assistant, pre-veterinarian), and clinical laboratory science majors are all advised by:

 Vicki J. Walters (309) 298-1546, Waggoner Hall 381.

-- Jennifer Sandrik-Rubio, sign up outside Tillman 415.
-JL-Sandrik@wiu.edu
+Jennifer Sandrik-Rubio, appointment sign-up sheet outside Tillman 415.

 Related Majors and Minors